 CLIENT ALERT: Main Street Loan Facilities

-In recently released FAQs (April 30, 2020), the Treasury Department (“Treasury”) announced a new third loan facility under the Main Street Lending Program — the Main Street Priority Loan Facility (the “Priority Loan Facility”).
-In addition, the new FAQs revise the terms of the two previously announced loan facilities — the Main Street New Loan Facility (the “New Loan Facility”) and the Main Street Expanded Loan Facility (the “Expanded Loan Facility” and, collectively, the “Main Street Loan Facilities”).
+On May 27, 2020, the Federal Reserve released additional guidance on the Main Street Lending Program, completely replacing an earlier set of FAQs (April 30, 2020) with new FAQs and issuing model loan documents.
+The Main Street Lending Program comprises the Main Street Priority Loan Facility (the “Priority Loan Facility”), the Main Street New Loan Facility (the “New Loan Facility”) and the Main Street Expanded Loan Facility (the “Expanded Loan Facility” and, collectively, the “Main Street Loan Facilities”).

 Basic Structure of the Main Street Loan Facilities